Small Tools, Big Deal: Accountable Reimbursement Plans

 Specifically, the IRS wishes to clarify that an arrangement that recharacterizes taxable wages as nontaxable reimbursements or allowances does not satisfy the business connection requirement.
 According to the agency, an employer recharacterizes wages if it:

 The guidance also illustrates how Rev. Rul.
 2012-25 may be applied to various types of employers.
-(Ask a Smith & Howard tax advisor for help fully interpreting it.)
+(Ask a Smith and Howard tax advisor for help fully interpreting it.)

 Fear not the complications